-PWR-TRON II transistorized control is a solid state voltage regulator designed specifically for use on electric vehicles.
+PWR-TRON II is a transistorized motor control designed specifically for use on electric vehicles.
 Its essential function is to regulate the power fed from battery to motor so as to provide full control of the vehicle speed under all operating conditions.

-The PWR-TRON II unit is connected in between the motor and the battery.
-Power fed to the motor is regulated by switching the motor on and off at high speed.
+The PWR-TRON II unit is connected in @etween the motor and the battery.
+Power feed to the motor is regulated by switching the motor on and off at high speed.
 By adjusting the ON time with respect to the OFF time the average voltage applied to the motor can be varied.
 This switching is done using power transistors.